coldsource/evqueue-core/README.md

 ### Packages

-If you are looking for pre-compilet packages, see [our debian repository](https://packagecloud.io/coldsource/evqueue).
+If you are looking for pre-compiled packages, see [our debian repository](https://packagecloud.io/coldsource/evqueue).